 Div is at the heart of the education we offer.
 It defines the liberal character of Winchester academic life.
 Pupils engage in discussion and debate, and embrace the idea of learning for its own sake, unrestrained by any examination syllabus.
+Div refers both to the subject, and to a form of about fifteen pupils from all different boarding houses, whose teacher is referred to as the Div don.
+Div dons are drawn from the whole range of different academic departments.

-In the sixth form, each Div don determines the programme.
+In the Sixth Form, each Div don determines the programme.
 The material selected for inclusion is equally likely to be artistic, literary, philosophical, political, sociological, art-historical, ethical, religious or musical.

 Through this combination of disciplines, the school seeks to fashion discriminating learners.
 Div helps pupils to think critically, to question and assimilate complex ideas, and to articulate their thoughts with clarity and confidence, both on paper and orally in front of their peers.